coloria-dev/coloria/articles/remarks-on-osa-ucs/main.md

 conversion method that works solely in elementary functions.
 Apparently, this had not been a design goal of OSA-UCS although is severely limits the usability of OSA-UCS.

-In 2002, Kobayasi and Yosiki presented an algorithm for conversion from $`Lgj`$ to
-$`XYZ`$ coordinates that leverages Newton's method for solving nonlinear equation systems \cite{kobayasi}.
+In 2002, [Kobayasi and Yosiki](https://doi.org/10.1117/12.464524) presented an algorithm for conversion from $`Lgj`$ to $`XYZ`$ coordinates that leverages Newton's method for solving nonlinear equation systems.
 Unfortunately, the article remains vague at important points and also contains false assertions about the nature of the involved functions.

-In 2013, Cao et al. compared Kobayasi's and Yosiki's approach with some other, more complex methods based on artificial neural networks and found the latter to be superior \cite{cao}.
+In 2013, [Cao et al.](https://doi.org/10.1364/josaa.30.001508) compared Kobayasi's and Yosiki's approach with some other, more complex methods based on artificial neural networks and found the latter to be superior.

 In the present note, the author aims to iron out the inaccuracies in Kobayasi's article and improves the efficiency of the algorithm.